 If all is going well, and the rotation is

-then having a discussion halfway through such that the resident is aware of their progress is important.
+then having discussion halfway through such that the resident is aware of their progress is important.

 All ITARs are informed by: